Rahul-0410/Zynetic_Assignment/README.md

 ## State Management & Local Storage

 ### useState:
-- Used to manage the state of the **search input, weather data, and recent searches**.
+- Used to manage the state of the **search input, weather data, recent searches and theme**.

 #### Example states:
 - `data` → Stores the fetched weather details.